shabdikamishra/Stress_Predictor/README.md

 🚀 Future Enhancements

 Add heart rate and sleep cycle data

-Deploy the model on Render / HuggingFace Spaces Convert Streamlit app into a mobile UI
+Deploy the model on Render / HuggingFace Spaces

+Convert Streamlit app into a mobile UI

 Integrate with smartwatch APIs

 📊 Results & Insights

-Strong correlations were observed between temperature/humidity and stress Step count played a moderate role
+Strong correlations were observed between temperature/humidity and stress

+Step count played a moderate role

-Random Forest captured non-linear relationships effectively Model achieved ~99.998% accuracy
+Random Forest captured non-linear relationships effectively

-Here is a **short, clean, professional version** you can directly paste into your README:

----
+Model achieved ~99.998% accuracy

 📚 Dataset & Research References